 It looks like one honest conversation.
 One session where nobody expects you to have it together.
 A space where your words won’t be held against you, where expressing emotion is witnessed as a strength, not weakness.
 Where you begin to unlearn the patterns that no longer serve you and build a version of yourself that does.

 I have sat with men who came in saying they didn’t know why they were there, and left having said things they’d never said to anyone.
+And it is not a miracle but simply something that happens when the environment is right.

 A note directly to the men reading this